 RUSHEN PARISH COMMISSIONERS

-Present: Mr D Cain (Chairman), Mr P Vernon (Vice-Chairman), Mr A Tinkler, Mr P Gunn, Mr D Radcliffe.
+Present: Mr D Cain (Chairman), Mr P Vernon (Vice-Chairman), Mr P Gunn, Mr D Radcliffe.
+Mr A Tinkler (later).

-The Clerk, Mrs G Kelly, was in attendance.
+The Clerk, Mrs Gillian Kelly, was in attendance.

 2. MATTERS ARISING:

 a) Southern Area Plan

 The Inspector’s Report had been on the Government web site on 17th February.
 Three hard copies had been received – one for in the Office for the public to come and look at and three more copies had been purchased at £6 each.

 The Clerk had contacted Emily Curphey, Planning Policy Manager, to ask what further stages there were, if any.
 They were not seeking views on the Inspector’s report.
 They were considering the implications of his report and making recommendations to the Department as to how the Plan may be modified to meet the findings of the report.
 Once the Department had agreed any modifications to the Area Plan these would be published and representations would be sought.
 This would be the opportunity for the Commissioners to respond to the modifications on the Plan.

 The Report had been very difficult to read as the Draft Written Statement and maps had to be referred back to all the way through to cross-reference.
 It was generally agreed that everyone was very disappointed that the Inspector had not taken on board what RPC had said, especially with regard to ‘unsustainability’.
 The suggestions regarding other areas in the Parish which may be suitable for development had, once again, been ignored.
 The Inspector had said that he had taken note of public opinion but it was evident that he had not taken much notice of RPC who had consulted the public and held public meetings.